ubiubi18/idena-IIP-draft/README.md

  idena-IIP-draft

-# IIP- : Highest Reward for early Submission of Flips
+# IIP- : Higher Reward for early Submission of Flips
 by ubiubi / @audiodidakt314

 # Abstract: